RobotLocomotion/drake/drake/doc/development_on_osx.rst

 Drake Development on OS X
 *****************************************

-This page contains software development notes that are specific to OS X.
+This page contains information that may be useful to people developing in OS X.

-*Note that the applications, tools, and libraries listed below are simply those that some have found useful when developing Drake in OS X. They should* **not** *be interpreted as mandatory for software development in OS X.*
+*Note that the applications, tools, and libraries listed below are simply those that some have found useful.
+They should* **not** *be interpreted as mandatory.*

 Installing pygame
 ===================================